zhangyuesai/elliptic-curve/README.md

     - `point()`: returns a elliptic curve point.
     - `mul()`: returns the product of two elliptic curve points `a1` and `a2`.
     - `exp()`: returns the exponentiation `a^m` of a elliptic curve point `a`.
-    - `rho()` :the discrete logarithm operation, using Pollard's rho algorithm.
+    - `rho()`: the discrete logarithm operation, using Pollard's rho algorithm.
     - `check()`: generates a random `m` and calculates `b = a^m`, then calculates `m' = log_a{b}` and check if `m = m'`.
 - `SextupleInitializationException`: reports method rho()'s failure for the simple initialization of the sextuple.
 - `Driver`: the main program.
 There are four different parameter sets, on each of which 1000 discrete logarithms are performed and an average number of step `k` is computed.